-- 1. Start Acronis True Image OEM. - 2.
+- 1. Start Acronis True Image for Kingston. - 2.
 On the sidebar, click Backup. - 3.
-From the backup list, select the backup that contains your system disk.
-The backup can be located on local or network storage. - 4.
+From the backup list, select the backup that contains your system disk. - 4.
 On the right panel, click Recovery. - 5.
 Depending on the backup type, click Recover PC or Recover disks. - 6.
 In the opened window, select the backup version (the data state from a specific date and time). - 7.
 Select the system partition and the System Reserved partition (if any) to be recovered. - 8.
 Click Recover now.

-To complete the operation, Acronis True Image OEM must restart your system.
+To complete the operation, Acronis True Image for Kingston must restart your system.